rohanpadhye/travioli/README.md

 Data-structures are named by access paths starting from a global variable `<global>.{var}[.{field}]+` or from a local variable `{function}.{var}.[.{field}]+`, where `{var}` is a variable name, `{field}` is a field name or array index, and `{function}` is the source location where the function is declared (we use source locations rather than function names, because the latter are not unique and do not even exist for anonymous functions).
 In the above example, `<global>.list` refers to the global variable `list`, while `(lists.js[27:1-35:2]).node` refers to the local variable `node` in the function declared in `lists.js` from line 27 column 1 to line 35 column 2.

+### Acyclic Execution Contexts

+An *acyclic execution context* (AEC) is just like a stack-trace, in that it displays a point in program execution as a list: the first item is a program-location and the rest are function invocation-locations in reverse order (most recent call first).
+The term *acyclic* implies that AECs never contain the same function more than once, and thus there are never any cycles.
+For executions that involve recursive functions, Travioli reduces the stack-trace by removing cycles such that the resulting acyclic execution context is also a valid stack-trace (see the research paper for more details).
+Travioli uses AECs to represent recursive data-structure traversals in a concise manner.

+AECs either start with some base function or can be extended all the way to the top-level call.
+If Travioli detects a function that performs data-structure traversal, it will report the AECs of traversal points with respect to the traversing function in the `traversals.out` file itself.
+If you are interested in seeing the full AECs from the outermost call (usually in the top-level script scope), these AECs are listed as *read* and *write* contexts.

-AECs for traversal points are expanded in the output file itself.
-For example, traversal point `[35]` has the expansion `lists.js[33:19-33:28]`, corresponding to the expression [`node.next` on line 33](test/lists.js#L33).
+In the above example, traversal point `[35]` has the expansion `lists.js[33:19-33:28]`, corresponding to the expression [`node.next` on line 33](test/lists.js#L33).
 AECs for read/write contexts are listed as just numeric identifiers to avoid cluttering this file.
 If you want to expand a numeric AEC identifier, then from the `.travioli` directory do:

 ```
 $ <PATH_TO_TRAVIOLI>/bin/aec <AEC_IDENTIFIER>